jesuslencina/estamprinta/README.md

 - Click any of them to enter its **detailed view**, and select an amount to **add it to your cart**
 - View the items in your **cart**, check how many stamps you're buying, and how much will it be.
 You can also **remove items**
 - Closed your browser?
 No problem! the **cart** stays in **localstorage** till you remove every item or purchase.
+- Purchase your item, and get an **order id** you can use later on to restore your purchase using the **restore purchase feature**!
+- The stock of the items you've purchased will be decreased based on the amount you selected.

 ### TOOLS USED TO BUILD IT